telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/features/drag-and-drop.md

 You can attach any stand alone tabbed form to the main form as well.

->caption Figure 3: Attach Tabs.
+>caption Figure 3: Attach Tabs

 ![WinForms RadTabbedForm Attach Tabs](images/radtabbedform-drag-drop003.gif)